 All it takes is a little flexibility and a good understanding of the climate to position the buildings like Safdie!
 You can even save on costs by using a similar on-site prefabrication technique, like, seriously, anything is possible!

-But hey, what’s the point of having a nice, cosy balcony if you don’t know how to decorate it?
+But hey, what’s the point of having a nice, cozy balcony if you don’t know how to make it look amazing?
 Well, no worries!
-We’ve got all sorts of balcony designs and garden ideas for you to try out yourself!
+We’ve got all sorts of regular balcony tiles ideas, modern balcony tiles ideas, balcony garden ideas & balcony tiles alternatives for you to try out yourself!

 External Resources: